gar1t/e2/doc/tutorial.rst

 - We need to handle specific commands
 - To handle specific commands, we'll need to parse the command line
-- We should gracefully handle the case when the socket is closed by the client -- the right action is to stop without triggering an error
+- We should gracefully handle the case when the socket is closed by the client -- let's just stop the task normally

 Here's the new ``handle_command_line/2`` function: